 It is said that Melbourne is the coolest city in Australia.
 After visiting Melbourne we agree!
 Melbourne has been named the most liveable city in the world but it is also an excellent tourist destination as well.
-A superb jumping off point for exploring the Great Ocean Road, Melbourne is a spot where you could spend days relaxing and enjoying the funky city vibe.
 We had the chance to tour and explore some of city and these are a few of recommendations of what to do in Melbourne.

 What to do in Melbourne